watercpp/water/water/xtr/readme.md

 ## xtr::to_function & xtr::line_to_function

 `xtr::to_function` and `xtr::line_to_function` write the `xtr::expression` to a function.
-The only difference is that `xtr::line_to_function` will add an newline `\n` to the end of the string if it does not already end with one.
+The only difference is that `xtr::line_to_function` will add an linebreak `\n` to the end of the string if it does not already end with one.

 The function is called **once** with the entire expression formatted into a non-empty zero terminated string.
 It should be something that can be called in one of these ways: